openware/barong/docs/api/api_keys.md

 ## How does it work?

-To be available to send requests to the [peatio api](https://github.com/rubykube/peatio/blob/1-8-stable/docs/api/member_api_v2.md) you need to send proper jwt (JSON Web Token) signed by Barong.
+To be available to send requests to the [peatio api](https://github.com/rubykube/peatio/blob/1-8-stable/docs/api/member_api_v2.md) you need to send proper JWT (JSON Web Token) signed by Barong.
 Only Barong can sign valid token.

 The user must have 2FA enabled before using API Keys.